-During the patrol, Seneca supported Joint Interagency Task Force - South and worked alongside the U.S. Air Force to disrupt nearly 1,350 kilograms of narcotics during two law enforcement cases in the Caribbean Sea.
+During the patrol, Seneca supported Joint Interagency Task Force - South and worked alongside the U.S. Air Force to

 "The crew of Seneca displayed teamwork, grit and professionalism, patrolling the Caribbean Sea to deter, interrupt and interdict transnational criminal organizations smuggling illicit drugs into the United States and elsewhere," said Cmdr.
 James McCormack, Seneca's commanding officer.
 "Seneca rose to the challenge amidst strong winds and heavy seas to conduct surface-led interdictions in the Caribbean and stopped a drug laden go-fast vessel with three suspected drug smugglers."